kayhhh/houseki/packages/lattice-engine/README.md

 # lattice-engine

-A single package that exports all other packages, for convenience.
+A single package that exports all other lattice packages, for convenience.

 ## Installation